abadar05/deploy-modbus-iotedge-module/README.md

 ## Track Installation Progress
    ![](Media/track-installation-progress.png)

 > Note: The entire process will take about ~11 minutes depends on the hardware/model.
-When it shows "Stopped MOXA ThingsPro Updater", you can reboot the device by command listed below
+When it shows "Stopped MOXA ThingsPro Updater", you can reboot the device by command listed below.
+The SSH service will be disabled after TPE is installed.

 ## Reboot Device
 ```sh